leoc/org-time-budgets/README.md

 The budgets table can be toggled using <kbd>V</kbd> in the agenda.

+## Adjusting display of the budget table

+With the variable `org-time-budgets-hide-on-weekend` you can control whether or not `workday` blocks are also displayed on weekends.

 ## Contribute

 I don't want this thing to die.
 And I would like to learn cool stuff! :-)